 Alzheimer’s disease is the most common form of dementia, which progressively worsens with age.
-Though individuals can live with the disease for up to 20 years, it is now thought to be the 3rd leading cause of death in the US.
+Though individuals can live with the disease for up to 20 years, it is now thought to be the 6th leading cause of death in the US.
 Presently, 5.4 million Americans suffer from Alzheimer’s disease and that number may top 13.2 million by 2050.
-This devastating disorder may begin as a mild form causing new memory loss, but progresses to the point that the patient needs help with basic daily functions.
-Though caregivers provide 17 billion unpaid hours, eventually, in the later stages, patients are often placed in facilities that can provide the 24 hour a day assistance.
+This devastating disorder may begin as a mild form of new memory loss, but progresses to the point that the patient needs help with basic daily functions.
+Though caregivers provide 17 billion unpaid hours, eventually, in the later stages, patients are often placed in facilities that can provide 24 hour a day assistance.
 This cost to society is in the range of 183 billion dollars annually.

 For more information on Alzheimer's disease, please visit the National Institute of Aging’s website at www.nia.nih.gov/alzheimers.